garden-io/garden/docs/using-garden/configuration-overview.md

 ### .ignore file

-{% hint style="warning" %}
+{% hint style="info" %}
-Prior to Garden 0.12.0, `.gitignore` files were also respected by default.
-The default is now to only respect `.gardenignore` files.
-See below how you can revert to the previous behavior.
+Generally, using .gardenignore files is far more performant than exclude config statements and will decrease graph resolution time.
 {% endhint %}

 By default, Garden respects `.gardenignore` files and excludes any patterns matched in those files.
 You can place the ignore files anywhere in your repository, much like `.gitignore` files, and they will follow the same semantics.